 Tim Murnane is president and CEO of Opus Holding, L.L.C.
 Mr. Murnane oversees all operations of the operating companies collectively known as The Opus Group.
 These operating companies are Opus Development Company, L.L.C., Opus Design Build, L.L.C., and Opus AE Group, L.L.C.

-Mr. Murnane brings over 37 years of experience in commercial real estate development and has developed more than 20 million square feet of office, industrial and retail projects.
-During his 28 years with Opus, Mr. Murnane developed some of the firm's landmark projects, including the 435-acre mixed-use Arbor Lakes project in Maple Grove, Minn., and the 1.6 million-square-foot Best Buy corporate campus and the 1 million-square-foot American Express Financial Advisors headquarters, both located in Minneapolis.
+Mr. Murnane brings over 39 years of experience in commercial real estate development and has developed more than 30 million square feet of office, industrial and retail projects.
+During his 28 years with Opus, Mr. Murnane developed some of the firm’s landmark projects, including the 435-acre mixed-use Arbor Lakes project in Maple Grove, MN, and the 1.6 million-square-foot Best Buy corporate campus and the one million-square-foot American Express Financial Advisors headquarters, both located in Minneapolis.

-He is an advisory board member for the University of St. Thomas Real Estate Program and the Urban Land Institute.
-Mr. Murnane is a board member for the Minnesota Business Partnership and St. Thomas Academy, and held previous board positions at the Minnesota Chamber of Commerce, the Minnesota Shopping Center Association, Twin Cities RISE! and the Minneapolis Downtown Council.
+He is an advisory board member for the University of St. Thomas Real Estate Program and the Urban Land Institute (ULI).
+Mr. Murnane is also a board member for the Minnesota Business Partnership and St. Thomas Academy, and held previous board positions at the Minnesota Chamber of Commerce, the Minnesota Shopping Center Association, Twin Cities RISE! and the Minneapolis Downtown Council.

 Mr. Murnane is an alumnus of the University of St. Thomas.

 Mark Rauenhorst is currently the president of Marren Properties, L.L.C., a private company that invests in commercial real estate.
 For approximately 28 years, he worked for several Opus companies before retiring from Opus Corporation at the end of 2009.